isoworg/CV-1/README.md

 #### Problem solving

 Another skill I possess is the ability to solve problems, in part because I can quickly assimilate information and discover possible solutions.
-It is a skill that was developed during university as I was taught how to analyse problems and interpret information quickly.
-Yet I have found it can be transferred to code and real-life situations.
+These skills developed at school, through university and have continued to process as I was taught how to analyse problems and interpret information quickly.
+I have found they can be transferred to code and real-life situations.

   - One project I worked on while studying at Makers Academy was the development of a weather website.
 This website was written in javascript and to increase the aesthetic appeal of the site I chose to make the background responsive.
 Depending on the city chosen by the user the background would reflect an image of that city.
 Initially linking the Google image search API with the javascript dropdown was problematic as it was one of my first time using an external API and it required a callback to display the image.
 Yet as seen in <a href="https://github.com/Triffanys101/Thermostat/commit/87e1f8d4665fd03f21494482b17bbe3c3f10718f">this commit</a> the issue was resolved.
   - When working for Character Wines I was asked to create the format and structure for one of their <a href="https://www.youtube.com/watch?v=FL6w0WH5D_M&feature=youtu.be">promotional videos</a>.
 It aimed to tell the story of the company and the process they went through when sourcing new wines for the UK market.
   - While volunteering in Cambodia (Jun-2012 to Jul-2012) I was part of Reach Out Volunteers whose role was to educate the local villagers, with particular focus on teaching the next generation.
-This was in part achieved through educated learning, in order to enage children of variety of ages we made an educational playground.
+This was in part achieved through educated learning, in order to engage children of variety of ages we made an educational playground.

 #### Organisation

-I noticed during Makers, and at previous places that I naturally gravitate to organising groups and creating the plans against which we would work.
+I noticed during Makers, and at previous places that I naturally gravitate to organising groups and creating the plans.
 This is because I can empathise with other people, have a view of the big picture and naturally know which tasks should be given priority.
 Outside of Makers this has included:

-  - After graduating from university I decided to go travelling around Canada, however, as this would be my first time as a solo traveller it felt important to arrange as many aspects of the trip in advance as possible.
+  - After graduating from university I decided to go travelling around Canada.
+As this would be my first time as a solo traveller it felt important to arrange as many aspects of the trip in advance as possible.
 This involves planning my route across the country, organising flights when needed and arranging hostels to stay in.
 During my month of travelling I visited Toronto, Ottawa, Montreal and Quebec City.
   - While working for Booker Cash and Carry I noticed the filing system was outdated and disorganised.
 This meant many hours were wasted trying to find relevant files.
 Therefore I took it upon myself to re-organise the finance department's filing, first by company and then year, making it easier to find the relevant information.

 **Interests**